ThomasMertes/seed7/src/read_me.txt

     In most cases errors indicate that some development package of your distribution is missing.
-If your operating system is linux, bsd or unix not all development packages with header files might be installed.
+If your operating system is Linux, BSD or Unix not all development packages with header files might be installed.
 In this case you get some errors after typing 'make depend'.